 Why Adopt from a Shelter?

 Cats in need of a new home are often the perfect choice for first-time pet parents.
 Most of these cats have already lived inside, and therefore know the routines of a household like yours.
-Animal shelters provide a wide range of kitties to choose from, as well, allowing you to find a shorthair, tabby cat, male, female—whatever attributes your heart desires.
+Animal shelters provide a wide range of cats to choose from too, allowing you to find the perfect companion for your lifestyle.

 The Adoption Process

-Each shelter has a different process for adopting cats, so check the organization's website (or call them) for specifics before you go.
+Each shelter has a different process for adopting cats, so check the organisation's website (or call them) for specifics before you go.
 The following steps are pretty common parts of the process:

-- Private shelters often require forms that include a vet's name, phone number, and references.
+- Some shelters require forms that include a vet's name, phone number, and references.
 Look for a local vet even before you contact the shelter so you have this information on hand.

-- All available cats are advertised online or on the shelter's website.
-If you see someone you like, call ahead to make sure she is still living there.
+- Often, available cats are featured on the shelter's website.
+If you see a cat you like, call ahead to make sure they are still living there.

 - Make an appointment to visit the shelter and meet the cat.

-- Bring your driver's license or similar proof of your address and residency.
-You'll also need to provide cash or personal checks to pay the adoption fee.
+- Bring your driver's licence or similar proof of your address and residency.
+You'll also need the means to pay the adoption fee.

-- Some shelters offer a simple cardboard carrier so that you can bring your kitty home, but if you have your own cat carrier—usually around $25 each—bring it along.
-Cats should always be allowed to ride in a sturdy carrier so they don't get hurt or feel the need to escape.
+- Some shelters offer a simple cardboard carrier so that you can bring your cat home, but if you have your own cat carrier, bring it along.
+Cats should always be allowed to ride in a sturdy carrier to keep them safe..

-- Some shelters request a twenty-four hour waiting period, so you may not be able to bring her home right away.
+- Some shelters request a 24-hour waiting period, so you may not be able to bring the cat home right away.
 Keep in mind that this gives you time to think about your decision, and gives the shelter time to conduct a background check that confirms you're the gentle, reliable owner you know you are.

 - You may be asked to complete an adoption contract, which stipulates the conditions under which you can keep your cat.
-For example, you'll be required to have the cat spayed or neutered, and kept up-to-date on vaccinations.
-You may also be asked to bring your cat back to the shelter if you need to re-home her for any reason.
+For example, you may be required to have the cat spayed or neutered, and kept up to date on vaccinations.
+You may also be asked to bring your cat back to the shelter if you need to rehome them for any reason.

 - Finally, bring your cat home.
-Have a litter box, food, and water bowl set up in just one room; it's helpful to keep her contained to one space of the house for the first day or two until she gets used to the environment.
+Have a litter box, food, and water bowl set up in just one room; it's helpful to keep them confined to one area of the house for the first few days until they get used to the environment.
 Provide plenty of toys and places to hide, such as a cardboard box or soft-sided sleeping cube.

 Know the Costs Beforehand

-Getting a cat is a lifetime commitment.
-As her parent and guardian, you'll be responsible for her well-being for the rest of her life.
+Getting a cat is a big commitment.
+As a parent and guardian, you'll be responsible for your cat’s wellbeing for the rest of their life.
 Knowing the costs and time commitments for cat ownership is an important part of the adoption process.

 What about a time commitment?
 You don't need to walk your cat, but you should look forward to spending quality time each day with your adorable friend.
-Grooming, brushing, feeding, and simply enjoying your time with her is essential to creating that special bond with your newest family member.
+Grooming, playing, feeding, and simply enjoying your time with them is essential to creating that special bond with your newest family member.

-Cats offer companionship, affection, and enjoyment—and ask so little in return.
-So, adopt a cat.
+Cats offer companionship, affection, and enjoyment, and they ask so little in return.
+So, adopt a rescue cat.
 As they say, this could be the start of a beautiful friendship.

 Jeanne Grunert is a freelance writer, blogger, and book author.
 She's the guardian of six adopted cats and one adopted dog, and writes extensively about pet care, gardening and other lifestyle topics.
 Learn more about Jeanne and her writing on her author website.